PCSAR - Frequently Asked Questions

 When and where are your meetings?

-Most meetings are on the second Wednesday of the month at 7:00 p.m. at the 3rd floor boardroom of Gritman Medical Center in Moscow.
-(If you haven't been to the boardroom before, you might want to contact us; it's a little difficult to find.)
-Dress is casual for business meetings.
+Most meetings are on the second Wednesday of the month at 7:00 p.m. at the main building of the Latah County Fairgrounds.
+1021 Harold St Moscow, ID Dress is casual for business meetings.

 An Annual Meeting is held in March at a local restaurant, and the August meeting is traditionally a potluck supper at a park or member's residence.